Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/RESOURCES.md

 Microsoft's GUID (globally unique identifier).
 An Ed-Fi API _should_ generate unique identifiers for its clients, and _should not_ accept client-generated identifiers when inserting or updating data.
 This unique identifier _must_ be
 immutable: it does not change on modification of a document.
+An individual resources _must_ be accessible by GET request using a URI of the form `{resourceURI}/{id}`.

+## Natural Keys

 All Resources _must_ be created with and also be retrievable by one or more externally defined primary key values.
 Those values _must_ be natural keys of